Mrmongoose64/learningJournal2024/README.md

 I added a "Return to Main Menu" button to the Options menu and took any necessary screenshots.
 I wrote the tutorial, which consists of 17 steps, each accompanied by at least one screenshot.
 I faced no real issues, but I did retroactively add some comments to my two scripts.<br>

+I found a tutorial by [Game Dev Beginner](https://www.youtube.com/watch?v=HmHPJL-OcQE) that I plan to use to assist me when creating my next tutorial, a timer system.